 601. Themes in Culture and Society I (5).
-Must be taken in the first two quarters in the MLA program.
-Credit for or concurrent registration in 601 or 602 is prerequisite for all other MLA courses.
+Must be taken in the first two quarters when offered in the MLA program.
+For MLA students only, credit for or concurrent registration in MLA 601 or MLA 602 when offered is prerequisite for all other MLA courses.

 Required of all students in the Master of Liberal Arts program.
 It provides the students with an interdisciplinary exploration of culture and society through aesthetics, art, communication, drama, history, literature, music, politics, philosophy, and social movements from ancient times through the seventeenth century.

 602. Themes in Culture and Society II (5).
-Must be taken in the first two quarters in the MLA program.
-Credit for or concurrent registration in 601 or 602 is prerequisite for all other MLA courses.
+Must be taken in the first two quarters when offered in the MLA program.
+For MLA students only, credit for or concurrent registration in MLA 601 or MLA 602 when offered is prerequisite for all other MLA courses.
 Required of all students in the Master of Liberal Arts program.
-It provides the student with an interdisciplinary exploration of culture and society through aesthetics, art, communication, drama, history, literature, music, politics, philosophy, and social movements from the seventeenth century to the present.
+It provides the student with an interdisciplinary exploration of culture and society through aesthetics, art, communication, drama, history, literature, music, politics, philosophy, and social movements from the